-And as always, it’s worthwhile shopping around.
+And while you don’t have to worry about being charged extra for prepaid, as their rates are similar to those offered by regular, post-paid power accounts, it’s worthwhile shopping around.
 Always compare a range of deals and providers when determining what’s best for your household.

 Customers can top up from $10 via the Globug website or app using a debit/credit card or internet banking.
 Or you can pay in-store at dairies and convenience stores around the country.
 A fee of 20c per top-up applies for internet banking, 40c for debit/credit cards, and 75c in-store.

 The Globug app allows customers to see their current balance, along with an estimate of how many days of power they have remaining.
 Plus information on how much they’re spending by the day, week and month.
 Text and email notifications are also available.